-The syndrome causes significant neurological symptoms, including severe intellectual disability.
+The syndrome causes significant neurological symptoms, including severe mental disability.
 IQs may be below 50.
-Most persons with Sanfilippo syndrome live into their teenage years.
-Some patients live longer, while others with severe forms die at an earlier age.
-Symptoms appear most severe in persons with type A Sanfilippo syndrome.
+Most people with Sanfilippo syndrome live into their teenage years.
+Some live longer, while others with severe forms die at an earlier age.
+Symptoms are most severe in people with type A Sanfilippo syndrome.

-Call your health care provider if your child does not seem to be growing or developing normally.
+Call your child's health care provider if your child does not seem to be growing or developing normally.

-Call for an appointment with your health care provider if you plan to have children and you have a family history of Sanfilippo syndrome.
+See your provider if you plan to have children and you have a family history of Sanfilippo syndrome.

-Genetic counseling is recommended for prospective parents with a family history of Sanfilippo syndrome.
+Genetic counseling is recommended for couples who want to have children and who have a family history of Sanfilippo syndrome.
 Counseling is also recommended for families who have a child with Sanfilippo syndrome, to help them understand the condition and possible treatments.
 Prenatal testing is available.

 Wraith JE.
 Mucopolysaccharidoses and oligosaccharidoses.
 In: Saudubray J-M, van den Berghe G, Walter JH, eds.
 Inborn Metabolic Diseases: Diagnosis and Treatment.
 5th ed.
 New York, NY: Springer; 2012:chap 40.

 Updated by: Chad Haldeman-Englert, MD, FACMG, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.